asleepysamurai/etcports/README.md

 # etcports
 /etc/hosts, but port numbers instead of IP addresses.
 Map a domain name to any port on your machine.

-etcports starts a proxy server, listening on ports 80 and 443 and proxies all requests through to the port mapping specified in /etc/ports file.
+etcports starts a http proxy server, listening on ports 80 and 443 and proxies all requests through to the port mapping specified in */etc/ports* file.

 ## Installation